 - Waste storage and recycling areas should be located away from direct view lines from a township approach.
 They should not be located between a building and the township approach, within landscaped areas, driveways, car and truck parking spaces and vehicle turning areas. - Goods storage areas should be located behind the building line.
-This includes vehicle storage associated with Motor vehicle repairs and auto electrician uses.
-Goods storage areas should not be located within landscaped areas, driveways, car and truck parking spaces and vehicle turning areas. - o Incorporate any required acoustic treatments into a building's design. - Where external acoustic treatments are required, use mounding, acoustic walls or a combination of each as required. - Design any acoustic treatment so that it contributes positively to the township approach and integrates with the design of the building and landscaping.
+This includes vehicle storage associated with Motor vehicle repairs and auto electrician developments.
+Goods storage areas should not be located within landscaped areas, driveways, car and truck parking spaces and vehicle turning areas. - o Incorporate any required acoustic treatments into building design. - Where external acoustic treatments are required, use mounding, acoustic walls or a combination of each as required. - Design any acoustic treatment so that it contributes positively to the township approach and integrates with the design of the building and landscaping.

-Lighting
+Lighting:

-- Lighting should not adversely impact on the safety of road users along the township approach. - O Use sensor lighting where appropriate to reduce energy consumption and light spill detracting from the urban / rural interface of a township approach.
+- o Lighting should not adversely impact on road safety along the township approach. - Use sensor lighting where appropriate to reduce energy consumption and light spill detracting from the urban / rural interface of a township approach.